clarefmccann/clarefmccann.rbind.io/content/outreach/community-engagement/index.md

 ---
 ## current community engagement

+### CDA high school boot camp facilitator
+---> lead a two week boot camp on adolescent research for high school students at UCLA with two other graduate students

 ### psychology in action blog writer
 ---> work with a team of phd students at ucla to increase community engagement in scientific research